MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-enable-data-sensitivity-labels.md

 ---
 # Enable sensitivity labels in Power BI

 In order for [sensitivity labels from Microsoft Purview Information Protection](/microsoft-365/compliance/sensitivity-labels) to be used in Power BI, they must be enabled on the tenant.
-This article shows Power BI admins how to allow users to apply sensitivity labels to content.
+This article shows Power BI admins how to do this.
 For an overview about sensitivity labels in Power BI, see [Sensitivity labels in Power BI](service-security-sensitivity-label-overview.md).
 For information about applying sensitivity labels in Power BI, see [Applying sensitivity labels](./service-security-apply-data-sensitivity-labels.md)

 When sensitivity labels are enabled:

 * Specified users and security groups in the organization can classify and [apply sensitivity labels](./service-security-apply-data-sensitivity-labels.md) to their Power BI content.
-In the Power BI service, content includes reports, dashboards, datasets, and dataflows.
-In Power BI Desktop, content refers to *.pbix* files.
+In the Power BI service, this means their reports, dashboards, datasets, and dataflows.
+In Power BI Desktop, it means their *.pbix* files.
 * In the service, all members of the organization will be able to see those labels.
 In Desktop, only members of the organization who have the labels published to them will be able to see the labels.

 Enabling sensitivity labels requires an Azure Information Protection license.
-See [Licensing and requirements](#licensing-and-requirements) for details.
+See [Licensing and requirements](#licensing-and-requirements) for detail.

-## Give us your feedback
+#### Give us your feedback

 The product team would love to get your **[feedback](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR-PPBJBIRPlBpEYIBVrF5lRUREtUREJJRzJZSzcyM1pZWU9LOUdSVkFKWC4u)** about Power BI's information protection capabilities and its integration with Microsoft Purview Information Protection.
 Help us meet your information protection needs!
 Thanks!